COMP6248-Reproducability-Challenge/SVAE/README.md

     <img src=".res/eq_similarity_transform.svg">
 </p>

+### Set Transformer

+Extremely briefly: A set transformer [7] takes as an input a variable length set of tensors, and transforms it to a constant shape tensor.
+The output is permutation invariant.

+The toy example provided in the paper might help in understanding what a set transformer does.
+The example follows: Given a set with an arbitrary length of real numbers `{x_1, ..., x_n}`, return `max({x_1, ..., x_n})`.

 ## Further Reading

 A good start to understand Capsule Networks is [4] - a series of 4 blog posts.
 If the Stacked Capsule Autoencoder paper [1] seems too technical, [2] provides a high level overview of the approach.
+Knowledge of set transformers [7] is required to understand the paper.

 ## References